Particle creation: Schwinger + Unruh + Hawking: Schwinger process in semiclassical approximation

 \subsection{Comparison with Unruh radiation and the factor 2 problem}

-The straightforward comparison Eq.(\ref{SchwingePairCreation}) with the Unruh radiation in the accelerated frame reveals the factor of 2 problem.
+The straightforward comparison of Eq.(\ref{SchwingePairCreation}) with the Unruh radiation in the accelerated frame reveals the factor of 2 problem.
 The Unruh temperature is $T_{\rm U}=a/2\pi$, where $a$ is acceleration.
 Since in the Schwinger case the acceleration in the electric field is $a=q{\cal E}/M$, one obtains:

 In this naive approach the temperature of thermal radiation is twice the Unruh temperature.
 The factor of 2 problem arises also in the consideration of the Hawking radiation in the de Sitter expansion, see Ref. \cite{Volovik2022b} and references therein.
+Subtleties in the tunneling approach to Hawking and Unruh radiation see in Refs. \cite{Akhmedov2006,Akhmedov2007,Akhmedov2008,Akhmedova2008,Akhmedova2009,Gill2010}.
 Different scenarios of resolving the above discrepancy between the Schwinger and Unruh mechanisms see in Refs.\cite{Parentani1997,KharzeevTuchin2005,Zabrodin2022} and references therein.
 We consider the scenario somewhat similar to that in Ref.\cite{KharzeevTuchin2005}.